 }

-We still enable the creation of new posts in the draft state using Post::new, and the ability to add text to the post’s content.
-But instead of having a content method on a draft post that returns an empty string, we’ll make it so that draft posts don’t have the content method at all.
+We still enable the creation of new posts in the draft state using Post::new and the ability to add text to the post’s content.
+But instead of having a content method on a draft post that returns an empty string, we’ll make it so draft posts don’t have the content method at all.
 That way, if we try to get a draft post’s content, we’ll get a compiler error telling us the method doesn’t exist.
-This will make it impossible for us to accidentally display draft post content in production, since that code won’t even compile.
+As a result, it will be impossible for us to accidentally display draft post content in production, because that code won’t even compile.
 Listing 17-19 shows the definition of a Post struct, a DraftPost struct, and methods on each:

-Filename: src/lib.rs
+src/lib.rs

 pub struct Post {